edsaavedra84/cloudflare_dns_updater/README.md

 ## Acknowledgments

-- Original bash script concept inspired by common DDNS solutions
 - Built for home lab enthusiasts and self-hosters
 - Designed to be simple, reliable, and hackable
+- Inspired by the need for reliable DDNS solutions for home infrastructure

 ## Support